04 April 2017

 Recently the Supreme Court upheld the wishes of a mother who had chosen to exclude her daughter from her will and leave everything to charity.
-Lucy Fisher, Wills, Trusts and Probate lawyer at B P Collins explains the repercussions of this ruling.
+Lucy Wood, Wills, Trusts and Probate lawyer at B P Collins explains the repercussions of this ruling.

 Mrs Ilott had been estranged from her mother, Mrs Jackson, when she left home at the age of 17 to live with her now husband.
 Mrs Jackson decided to make a will disinheriting her daughter and leaving her money to three charities instead.
 The will was accompanied by a letter of wishes, which explained why she had made this decision.

 Mrs Ilott decided to challenge her mother’s will, under the Inheritance (Provision for Family and Dependants) Act 1975, which allows a court, to interfere with the terms of a will where it can be shown that reasonable financial provision has not been made for a spouse or child, and occasionally some other person.

 When the matter first came before the court, it was recognised that some provision for Mrs Ilott was appropriate and so she was awarded £50,000.
 However, Mrs Ilott was not happy with this and case was referred to the Court of Appeal where the amount she should receive increased to £163,000.
 The charities objected to this, arguing that it went against Mrs Jackson’s wishes and risked encouraging other people to challenge the terms of their relatives’ wills, potentially depriving charities of valuable legacies.
 The Supreme Court upheld the charities’ objections and the mother’s wishes.
 However, despite this ruling, we cannot draw final conclusions for those who are thinking about making or challenging a will.
 What we can say is that: